Gathering Samphire

 Rock Samphire

 This type normally grows within shelves on cliffs and can also be found in rock walls close to the sea.
-It doesn’t really care about a soil type but as the name suggest, does grow on rocks in areas of high salt concentration in the air which is why its normally only found right next to the sea.
+It doesn’t really care about a soil type but as the name suggests, does grow on rocks in areas of high salt concentration in the air which is why it’s normally only found right next to the sea.
 The safest place to gather it from would be to find an old wall along the beach or a gently sloping rock face.
 The plant does often grow on the very top of the cliff line but gathering from such an area can be hazardous.

 Marsh Samphire

-Cooking
+Cooking Samphire

 After boiling, strain and put in a bowl and mix with some salt and butter and serve “as is”.

-Cooking Samphire the bush craft way.
+Cooking Samphire the bushcraft way

-If you have the option to boil it in something that would be preferable, but without the use of any tools putting it straight onto the ashes or in the flames wouldn’t work to well.
+If you have the option to boil it in something that would be preferable, but without the use of any tools putting it straight onto the ashes or in the flames wouldn’t work too well.